 Terms and Conditions

-- Students are only enrolled in courses or programs offered by the College when fees have been paid in advance of a scheduled training date or if an enrolment deposit has been paid.Some courses/programs may require a non-refundable booking/enrolment deposit.
+- Payment - Students are only enrolled in courses or programs offered by the College when fees have been paid in advance of a scheduled training date or if an enrolment deposit has been paid.Some courses/programs may require a non-refundable booking/enrolment deposit.
 The booking deposit is 25% of the course/program fees.Course/program fees must be paid in full prior to course commencement.
+For private courses, we require a full payment upfront. (charging for a minimum of 10 participants) Organisers will be able to add additional participants up to the training date and will be provided for the additional participants.
 Bookings/Enrolments are generally processed online utilising the College online payment and confirmation system.
 Payment can be made online by credit card (Visa and MasterCard) or via internet to our bank account.
 Cash payments are not normally accepted but can be discussed by contacting the College.
 Bookings/Enrolments are also accepted via telephone by calling 1300 723 112.

-- NSW Boating College (trading as the National Maritime College (NMC)) reserves the right to change/cancel and/or re-schedule a program, venue location, dates and times where insufficient enrolments have been confirmed, or if required for other legitimate reasons, although all efforts are made, and all alternatives exhausted to avoid this.
+- Course cancellation - NSW Boating College (trading as the National Maritime College (NMC)) reserves the right to change/cancel and/or re-schedule a program, venue location, dates and times where insufficient enrolments have been confirmed, or if required for other legitimate reasons.
+Every effort is made, and all alternatives exhausted to avoid this.
 Should this situation occur changes will be posted to the website and if students are affected they will be notified immediately.

-- Most trainer-led courses require a minimum of six attendees in order to proceed.
+- Most trainer-led courses require a minimum of 5-6 attendees in order to proceed.

-- If you would like to be tested orally for the boat or PWC Licence test please make arrangements with the College to obtain this service.
+If you have any LLN concerns please contact the College so we can discuss your needs and make arrangements for appropriate support.
+You can also request to be tested orally for the boat or PWC Licence test.
+Please make arrangements with the College to obtain this service.
 Additional fees apply.

-- Online courses fees are payable in full, at the time of enrolment/booking, upon which the course login will be supplied.
+- Online course fees are payable in full, at the time of enrolment/booking, upon which the course login will be supplied.

 - A parent or legal guardian is required to accompany a Young Adult (12-15 years old) to the course and consent to the young adult obtaining the boat or PWC licence by signing the guardian declaration on the licence application form provided at training venue by the College.
 On completion of the licence ID and documentation process, which is completed at the beginning of the theory session, the parent or legal guardian may opt to leave the young adult in the care of the College Trainer.
 All trainers with the College are required to complete working with children checks.